Its-PrymeTyme/Its-PrymeTyme/README.md

 - 👋 Hi, I’m @Its-PrymeTyme
-- 👀 I’m interested in gaming and game development
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently studying Game Development at Full Sail University
+- 🌱 I have a Certificate in Computer Science and currently working on my Bachelor's for Cybersecurity
-- 📫 How to reach me on Twitter, @Its_PrymeTyme and on Twitch twitch.tv/its_prymetyme
+- 📫 I am also a streamer on twitch -> www.twitch.tv/its_prymetyme

 <!---
 Its-PrymeTyme/Its-PrymeTyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.